mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 #### Timeseries

-To build a thae timeseries model, you need to select the `Yes, it is` timeseries checkbox inside the `Advanced Mode` section:
+To build a timeseries model, you need to select the `Yes, it is` timeseries checkbox inside the `Advanced Mode` section:

 1. Select the `From` datasource option.
 2. Add the name of the model.